 When I went on my very first month-long retreat in 1991, it was like I went into that retreat with, metaphorically, a bunch of post-it notes with all these ideas from Buddhism randomly stuffed into an envelope.
 I had learned a number of Buddhist practices and ideas during the previous six years, but I had no idea how it all fit together.
-During the retreat, Ayya Khema1 taught the Gradual Training in splendid detail2 for over three weeks.
-And when she finished teaching this, I knew where to stick each metaphorical post-it note: this is $S\bar{\imath}la$, this is $Sam\bar{a}dhi$, and this is $Pa\tilde{n}\bar{a}$.
+During the retreat, Ayya Khema taught the Gradual Training in splendid detail for over three weeks.
+And when she finished teaching this, I knew where to stick each metaphorical post-it note: this is $S\bar{\imath}la$ , this is $Sam\bar{a}dhi$ , and this is $Pa\tilde{n}n\bar{a}$ .
 The path started making sense as a whole - it was no longer a disconnected set of ideas and practices.

 But the Gradual Training is very seldom taught in Western Buddhism.
 Other than Ayya Khema, I've never heard anyone else teach it.
-And I've only heard of one other teacher who has taught it.4 transcripts as the basis for creating this book.
-Because this was a live event, there were lots of Questions and Answers after each section.
-Some of this info has been folded into the relevant chapters that follow, and a selection of the remaining Q&A's is included in Appendix 1.
-There are links into that appendix at the end of chapters that have this additional information.
+And I've only heard of one other teacher who has taught it.

 Since this path of practice has such a profound positive effect on my understanding of what the Buddha taught, I've been teaching it ever since - though never in three-week-long detail.
-I give a Dhamma talk on it in every long retreat I teach, and occasionally I will teach a daylong event where I go into it in more detail.
+I give a Dhamma talk on it in every long retreat I teach, and occasionally I will teach a day-long event where I go into it in more detail.